St. Paul's Church (Dedham, Massachusetts): Music

 A new organ was installed in the church in 1795, and a Mr. Berkenhead performed a recital to mark the occasion.
 Montague preached on the occasion.

 William H. Mann was the organist in both the 1797 church and in the 1845 church until it burned down.
 (Note: Mann lived on Court Street.
 He also played at the First Church and Parish in Dedham and at the Baptist Church in East Dedham.
 He learned the trade of a printer and in his later years he was a bookkeeper at the Maverick Woolen Mills.)
 John H.B.
 Thayer then left the brand new organ at the Allin Congregational Church in 1858 to play at St. Paul's.
 (Note: Thayer was the son of postmaster Elisha Thayer and a cashier at the Dedham Bank.)
 He held the position until his death in 1873.

+The current Casavant Frères Opus 2545 is a 2-manual 39-rank pipe organ built in 1959.
+The 2,106-pipe instrument was rebuilt and expanded in 2016 with a new console, control system, and digital voices by Marshall and Ogletree.

 Churches

 1758 building

 The first church, a simply structure measuring 30' by 40', was built on Court Street in 1758 diagonally across from where the current church stands.
 It was built by a Mr. Durpee.
 When the main beam of the church was raised, it broke causing 12 men to fall.
 None were injured.
 It was dedicated in 1761, but it wasn't complete until 1771 when it was plastered and permanent seats were installed.
 When Norfolk County was established in 1792, the congregation offered their building for use of the courts, but it was in such poor condition that the county declined.

 The people of Dedham stoned the church during the American Revolution and then took it over for use as a military storehouse.
 From then on, Rev. William Clark would secretly conduct services in his house.